-The policies of this section apply to recognized, and potential orand unevaluated, components of the Natural Heritage System as shown on Schedule 56A and in greater detail on Schedules 66B and 7.
+The policies of this section apply to recognized, potential and unevaluated components of the Natural Heritage System as shown on Schedule 6A and in greater detail on Schedules 6B and 7.
 In preparing Secondary Plans and Precinct Plans and the review of all planning and development applications, an initial review of the lands will be undertaken to confirm the presence of any natural heritage or water resource system features or areas that may be present but are not shown on Schedule 7 and to determine if further evaluation is required.